Samwoose/weather-journal-app/README.md

  * Add a POST route that adds incoming data to projectData Object

 ## Future work
--Check if the provided zip code is valid.
+- Check if the provided zip code is valid.
--Customize UI more visually pleasantly
+- Customize UI more visually pleasantly

 ## Licence
 Udacity